 - Complimentary access to the Centurion and Delta Sky Club lounges (additional fee for companions) when flying on a Delta flight

-- Free first checked bag for you and up to 8 companions
+- Free first checked bag on Delta flights for you and up to 8 companions

 - Upgrade Priority (when available)